 Osa, a 9-year-old Maremma sheep dog, loves to accompany Teresa during sessions and is famous for her skills as a regulating force.

-Kostas Zolotas (he/him/they) – MA, RCC – Registered Clinical Counsellor
+Kostas Zolotas (he/they) – MA, RCC – Registered Clinical Counsellor

 Greater Victoria